 We can continue to receive documents by post but we will only be able to access these once a week.
 This is to reduce the amount of time our staff have to work within the office.
 You will understand that it would be beneficial for everyone to receive correspondence through the national portal at this time to reduce delays.
 Neighbour notification letters are being sent out once a week and the advertisement of applications are still being published in the press, where necessary.
 Should you wish to make representations on an application, we would prefer you to submit these electronically via the Public Access system on the website or by email.
 In addition, in line with Scottish Government guidance, site notices will be published once a week on the Planning and building standards weekly list page of the website rather than posted on site.

 We will also continue to determine applications using our wide ranging delegation powers.
-At the present time, council committees have been suspended, however where appropriate, agendas will continue to be published and decisions taken under approved delegated authority.
+A virtual Planning Committee has also been recently held.
+There is now no requirement to make the committee meeting open to the public.
 Further information about this can be found on the council’s website.

-As you will appreciate with the current ‘lockdown’, we have had to significantly reduce the number of site visits that can be made.
+As you will appreciate with the current situation, we have had to significantly reduce the number of site visits that can be made.
 However, site visits have now re-commenced.
 At the present time they are limited to essential visits only and we ask that you continue to provide us with alternative means of assessment wherever possible.
 If it is safe to do so, you can submit photographs of the application site to help us assess the impact of the proposal on the surrounding area.

 Enquiries about suspected unauthorised development can still be made on the Planning enforcement page.
-We will not be able to investigate on site but we will try to deal with your enquiry as far as we can and keep you updated.
+We will try to deal with your enquiry as far as we can and keep you updated.

 National advice and guidance